austince/flink-ci-flink/docs/deployment/resource-providers/native_kubernetes.md

 ### Configuring Flink on Kubernetes

-The Kubernetes-specific configurations are listed on the [configuration page]({% link deployment/config.md %}#kubernetes).
+The Kubernetes-specific configuration options are listed on the [configuration page]({% link deployment/config.md %}#kubernetes).

 ### Accessing Flink's Web UI